 Basic Information about Flickering of LED lights

 Firstly, you need to understand that the electricity supply doesn’t have much to do with why your LED is flickering.
 This is essentially so because all lights flicker regardless of the electricity supply.
-In the incandescent light, you may not notice this flickering issue essentially because the residual heat within the bulb often keeps the filament glowing while the flickering happens.
+In the incandescent light, you may not notice flickering because the residual heat within the bulb often keeps the filament glowing while the flickering happens.

 For instance, at an AC frequency of 50 hertz, the current that powers your light switches on and off fifty times in a second.
-Hence, an older generation LED light may experience flickering because it is connected directly to an AC and may visibly experience that fluctuating light alongside with the flickering current, but not anymore.
+Hence, an older generation LED light may experience flickering because it is connected directly to an AC and may visibly experience that fluctuating light alongside the flickering current, but not anymore.
 This is, however, no longer the case as modern LED light connects directly with the DC to ensure minimal flickering happens.

 Types of Flickering

 To further understand what flickering is, there are two types of flickering.
-This categorization is largely based on whether you can see it happen or not.
+This categorization is based mainly on whether you can see it happen or not.
 Hence, we have visible flickering and invisible flickering.